Double Machine Learning for Time Series: Introduction

+Third, we extend the method to residualized Local Projections (LP) and apply it to estimate the dynamic effects of prudential capital shocks, a setting in which the short span of regulatory data makes RCF-DML especially suitable.
+Under maintained horizon-specific exogeneity and sufficiently rich high-dimensional conditioning, the time-series-adapted DML estimator provides a feasible procedure for estimating scalar dynamic responses and tracing macroeconomic shock transmission.
+In this setting, DML implements the required regularized conditioning strategy while preserving valid inference, a distinction that becomes especially important in nonlinear or state-dependent environments.
+In the application, our focus is on scalar dynamic effects after high-dimensional residualization, rather than on estimating a state-dependent impulse response function.

 Our analysis contributes to the growing literature on ML-assisted causal inference (\citealp{athey2016recursive, athey2019generalized, Chernozhukov2018}).
-Within the DML framework, we relate to recent work on cross-sectional and panel data (\citealp{ahrens2025model, chang2020double, chernozhukov2022automatic, chernozhukov2022locally, dube2020monopsony, semenova2021debiased, semenova2023inference}).
-In macroeconomic applications, our approach complements \citet{adamek2024local}, who use desparsified Lasso for high-dimensional time-series LPs, and \citet{agostini2024vaccination}, who apply dynamic DML-type residualization to panel-data LPs.
-Regarding learner calibration, our results echo recent work highlighting that optimal tuning for DML inference differs from predictive optimality. \citet{mcclean2024double} advocate undersmoothing to improve convergence, while \citet{mcgrath2025optimal} demonstrate that in high-dimensional (inconsistency) regimes, minimum bias is achieved by minimizing the asymptotic variance of the target functional.
+Within DML, it relates to recent work on cross-sectional and panel settings (\citealp{ahrens2025model, chang2020double, chernozhukov2022automatic, chernozhukov2022locally, dube2020monopsony, semenova2021debiased, semenova2023inference}).
+For macroeconomic applications, it complements \citet{adamek2024local}, who study high-dimensional time-series LPs using desparsified Lasso, and \citet{agostini2024vaccination}, who apply dynamic DML-type residualization to panel LPs.
+On nuisance calibration, our results reinforce the view that tuning for DML inference differs from predictive optimality. \citet{mcclean2024double} advocate undersmoothing to improve convergence, while \citet{mcgrath2025optimal} show that, in high-dimensional (inconsistency) regimes, minimum bias is attained by minimizing the asymptotic variance of the target functional.

-The remainder of the paper is structured as follows.
-Section \ref{RCF} introduces RCF and the notion of time reversibility, proving that, under suitable conditions, RCF-DML is asymptotically consistent and efficient.
-Section \ref{sec:goldilocks} introduces the Goldilocks zone tuning strategy and explains its role in bias control for high-dimensional time series.
-Section \ref{Simulations} presents the simulation results.
-Section \ref{Application} provides an empirical application.
+The remainder of the paper is organized as follows.
+Section \ref{RCF} introduces RCF and time reversibility, and establishes asymptotic consistency and efficiency of RCF-DML under suitable conditions.
+Section \ref{sec:goldilocks} presents the Goldilocks zone tuning rule and its role in bias control for high-dimensional time series.
+Section \ref{Simulations} reports the simulation evidence.
+Section \ref{Application} presents the empirical application.
 Section \ref{conclusions} concludes.